Practice Self-Compassion: 5 Ways To Show Yourself Empathy

 Failing to afford self-compassion for yourself leads to you getting more stuck than you were before as you become weighed down by the weight of your own disappointment.

 Self-empathy is the key to a shift into a healthy mindset and body that is necessary for achieving great things.

 Imagine if your parents had raised you to be courageous enough to try new things?
 How far would you have gone if you were taught to look beyond failure to the possibilities that lie outside your comfort zone?

-You Need Self-Compassion for Your Overall Well-Being
+You Need Self-Compassion Practice for Your Overall Well-Being

 Research has shown that self-compassion positively correlates to psychological well-being.

 Research has shown that people who have more self-compassion enjoy more social connectedness, higher emotional intelligence, and more happiness.
 They tend to enjoy an overall higher satisfaction with life.

 Compassion towards yourself has also been associated with less depression, less shame, less anxiety, and reduced fear of failure.

 And the reasons for this are not hard to see:

 Self-compassion entails kindness towards self, being gentle, understanding, and supportive.